-In December 2008, the FASB issued FASB Staff Position, or FSP, No. 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets."
-This FSP amends SFAS 132(R), "Employer's Disclosures about Pensions and Other Postretirement Benefits," to require additional disclosures about assets held in an employer's defined benefit pension or other postretirement plan.
-This FSP replaces the requirement to disclose the percentage of the fair value of total plan assets for each major category of plan assets, such as equity securities, debt securities, real estate and all other assets, with the fair value of each major asset category as of each annual reporting date for which a financial statement is presented.
-It also amends SFAS No. 132(R) to require disclosure of the level within the fair value hierarchy in which each major category of plan assets falls, using the guidance in SFAS No. 157, "Fair Value Measurements."
-This FSP is applicable to employers that are subject to the disclosure requirements of SFAS No. 132(R) and is generally effective for fiscal years ending after December 15, 2009.
-The company will comply with the disclosure provisions of this FSP after its effective date.
+In December 2008, the FASB issued ASC 715-20 "Compensation-Retirement Benefits."
+This statement requires disclosures about assets held in an employer's defined benefit pension or other postretirement plan.
+This statement requires the disclosure of the percentage of the fair value of total plan assets for each major category of plan assets, such as equity securities, debt securities, real estate and all other assets, with the fair value of each major asset category as of each annual reporting date for which a financial statement is presented.
+It also requires disclosure of the level within the fair value hierarchy in which each major category of plan assets falls, using the guidance in ASC 820, "Fair Value Measurements and Disclosures."
+This statement is applicable to employers that are subject to the disclosure requirements and is generally effective for fiscal years ending after December 15, 2009.
+The adoption of ASC 715-20 "Compensation-Retirement Benefits" did not have a material impact on the company's financial position, results of operations or cash flows.